MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 # Use Autodesk ReCap Photo to create 3D objects for Dynamics 365 Guides or for mixed-reality components included in apps created with Power Apps

-This tutorial guides you through the process of using Autodesk ReCap Photo photogrammetry software to create 3D objects that can be used with Microsoft Dynamics Guides and for mixed-reality components included in apps created with Microsoft Power Apps.
+This tutorial guides you through the Autodesk ReCap Photo photogrammetry software to create 3D objects that can be used with Dynamics 365 Guides.
+The software can be used for mixed-reality components included in apps created with Microsoft Power Apps.

 This tutorial is created only for informational purposes, to show how ReCap Photo works with Dynamics 365 Guides and Power Apps.
 Microsoft Corporation isn't affiliated with, isn't a partner of, and doesn't endorse or sponsor Autodesk or any of its products.